roman-1983/Today-I-Learned/lists/cool-stuff.md

 * [Design Patterns for humans](https://github.com/kamranahmedse/design-patterns-for-humans)

 ## Cool composer packages

+* [The League of Extraordinary Packages](https://thephpleague.com/) is a group of developers who have banded together to build solid, well tested PHP packages using modern coding standards.

 ### Logfile-Reader
 * [Pimp my log](https://github.com/potsky/PimpMyLog) is a webinterface written in PHP that allows to read multiple logfiles.
 Easy installable via composer.